zonemaster/zonemaster/docs/specifications/tests/Zone-TP/zone01.md

    [Method4] and [Method5] ("Name Server IP").

 4. For each name server IP address in *Name Server IP* do:
-   1. Send *SOA Query* to the name server and collect the response.
+   1. Send *SOA Query* to the name server IP and collect the response.
    2. Go to next name server IP address if at least one of the following criteria is met:
       1. There is no DNS response.